 Witnesses of God’s Love

 The Holy Spirit, according to the Holy Father, makes us, by virtue of his grace, witnesses of God’s love.
 “They asked me to tell you what the Pope expects of you.The first thing is conversion to the love of Jesus which changes our lives and makes each Christian a witness to God’s love.
 The Church expects this witness of Christian life from us, and the Holy Spirit helps us to live the Gospel fully and consistently for our own growth in holiness.I expect you to share with everyone in the Church the grace of baptism in the Holy Spirit (a phrase we find in the Acts of the Apostles)”.

 Personally, in my life, I can confirm these words of the Holy Father a lot, because the great fruit of the outpouring of the Holy Spirit in my life was the certainty and conviction that I was loved by God.
 A love so full, so perfect and unchanging, that I couldn’t do anything else in life, except to help other hearts discover it too.

-As an expression that we have been reached and transformed by this love, the Holy Father then asks: “I hope from you an evangelization with the Word of God that announces that JESUS IS ALIVE and LOVES ALL PEOPLE.
-May you bear witness of spiritual ecumenism with all the brothers and sisters of other Churches and Christian communities who believe in Jesus as Lord and Savior.
-May you remain united in the love that the Lord Jesus asks of all men and in the prayer of the Holy Spirit to reach this unity, which is necessary for evangelization, in the name of Jesus”.
+As an expression that we have been reached and transformed by this love, the Holy Father then asks: “I expect you to evangelize with the word of God, which proclaims that Jesus lives and that he loves all men and women.To give a witness of spiritual ecumenism to all our brothers and sisters of other Churches and Christian communities who believe in Jesus as Lord and Saviour.To remain united in the love that the Lord Jesus asks us to have for all people, and in prayer to the Holy Spirit for the attainment of this unity which is necessary for evangelization in the name of Jesus.”.

 A charismatic life, if it is mature and authentic, generates communion, an enthusiastic love for God, for the Gospel, for the Church, and this consequently attracts the sheep that for some reason have strayed from this flock.